Why Learn About Piedmont Wine?

 When wine geeks think of Piedmont, they immediately think of Barolo and Barbaresco, which are famous for their Nebbiolo-based wines.

 Why is Wine Better From the Hills in Piedmont?
-There are two major features affecting the weather in Piedmont: the ice cold Alps and the warm Mediterranean.
-The tug-of-war (a.k.a.
-Diurnal) temperature variation makes the whole area fill up with morning fog that slowly burns off during the day.
+Two major features affect the weather in Piedmont: the ice-cold Alps and the warm Mediterranean.
+The tug-of-war (a.k.a. diurnal temperature variation) temperature variation fills the whole area with morning fog that slowly burns off during the day.

 Full Piedmont Wine List